andreassjoberg/kettilsas-abc/appointment-booking-calendar/README.txt

 Very Important note: If you are using the Professional version don't update via the WP dashboard but using your personal update link.
 Contact us if you need further information: http://wordpress.dwbooster.com/support

-= 1.0.1 =
+= 1.1.3 =
 * Interface modifications.
-* Language updates to make them compatible with the latest WP versions
+* New admin settings
+* New translations added
+* Fixed bug in multisite installations
+* PayPal Sandbox mode added
+* Fixed warning that appeared with PHP safe mode restrictions
+* Sanitized GET parameters used in queries
+* Fixed issue with the site home URL in WP with folders in non-default locations

 Important note: If you are using the Professional version don't update via the WP dashboard but using your personal update link.
 Contact us if you need further information: http://wordpress.dwbooster.com/support